Man arrested on suspicion of murder after killing of eight-year-old girl in New Ross

 A man has been arrested in relation to the fatal stabbing of schoolgirl Malika Al Kattib in Co Wexford on Sunday.

-The man, aged in his 30s, was released from hospital and arrested on suspicion of murder on Tuesday afternoon.
+The man, aged in his 30s, was arrested on suspicion of murder on Tuesday afternoon.

 The investigation into the eight-year-old’s killing has advanced at pace and gardaí are following a definite line of inquiry.